godotengine/godot-website/README.md

 ## Resources

 - Join on freenode: #godotengine-atelier
-- When workingon the theme, take note of the [website stats](https://stats.tuxfamily.org/godotengine.org)
+- When working on the theme, take note of the [website stats](https://stats.tuxfamily.org/godotengine.org)